FlyinPancake/FlyinPancake/README.md

 - 👋 Hi, I’m @FlyinPancake
+- 🧑‍💼 I'm working at @Respray in server-side / edge python 🐍 development
-- 👀 I’m interested in software development and running apps in the cloud
+- 👀 I’m currently learning rust 🦀 and container orchestration 🐋
-- 🌱 I’m currently learning computer engineering at BME
+- 🌱 I’m currently learning computer engineering at [BME](https://bme.hu)
-- 📫 You can reach me right here on GH
+- 📫 You can reach me at flyinpancake@pm.me

 <!---
 FlyinPancake/FlyinPancake is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.